DIG-Kaust/Adaptive-subtraction/README.md

 ![LOGO](https://github.com/DIG-Kaust/Adaptive-subtraction/blob/master/figures/logo.png)

-Reproducible material to perform adaptive subtraction on seismic data given initial estimate of multiples.
-It's objective is to use the ADMM algorithm to solve the optimization problem of the matching-filter approach posed as an L1-L1 regression problem.
+Reproducible material to perform adaptive subtraction to correct predicted multiples.
+We tried using an L1-L1 (data misfit and regularization) approach, where the optimization on the patched data is conducted by the ADMM and also compared with the traditional LSQR.

 ## Project structure
 This repository is organized as follows:

-* :open_file_folder: **adasubtraction**: python library containing routines for adaptive subtraction on shot gathers;
+* :open_file_folder: **adasubtraction**: python library containing routines to apply adaptive subtraction on shot gathers;
 * :open_file_folder: **data**: folder containing the Voring dataset and testing arrays in npz files;
 * :open_file_folder: **notebooks**: set of jupyter notebooks reproducing the experiments for different sizes of data;
-* :open_file_folder: **scripts**: set of python scripts used to run the multiple experiments with different input parameters for adaptive subtraction studies;
+* :open_file_folder: **scripts**: set of python scripts used to create multiples prediction and run the multiple experiments with different input parameters for adaptive subtraction studies;
 * :open_file_folder: **figures**: folder where figures from varios script experiments will be saved;

 ## Notebooks